 As a developer, working with asynchronous code often means dealing with out-of-order timestamps.
 To report on such data, we need to validate the created date-time.
-Here, we will explore SQL parts beyond the SELECT
+Here, we will explore SQL parts beyond the SELECT statement, focusing on variables and the HAVING clause.

 SELECT @a := 0;